-Metoclopramide, a dopamine antagonist, is widely used for the management of gastrointestinal motility disorders such as diabetic gastroparesis, gastroesophageal reflux disease (GERD), and nausea and vomiting associated with chemotherapy or surgery.
-Its therapeutic efficacy relies on its ability to enhance gastrointestinal peristalsis and gastric emptying by antagonizing onset of action, avoidance of first-pass metabolism, and improved patient compliance (Rathod et al., 2017; Abdelbary et al., 2016).
+Metoclopramide, a dopamine antagonist, is widely used for the management of gastrointestinal motility disorders such as gastroparesis, gastroesophageal diabetic reflux disease (GERD), and nausea and vomiting associated with chemotherapy or surgery.
+Its therapeutic efficacy relies on its ability to enhance gastrointestinal peristalsis and gastric emptying by antagonizing dopamine receptors in the gastrointestinal tract and central nervous system (Bashir et al., 2019).
+However, the conventional oral dosage forms of metoclopramide often exhibit limitations such as variable absorption, delayed onset of action, and systemic side effects like sedation and extrapyramidal symptoms (Sweetman; 2018).
+Sublingual drug delivery offers a promising alternative to overcome these challenges by providing rapid onset of action, avoidance of first-pass metabolism, and improved patient compliance (Rathod et al., 2017; Abdelbary et al., 2016).